 To title and register an assembled vehicle for the first time, you must:

 - Fill out an Application for Title and Registration (Form 735-226):

 - Fill out an Assembled, Reconstructed or Replica Vehicle Certification (Form 735-6511), or the certification on the back of the Application for Title and Registration (Form 735-226);

 - Provide proof of insurance if applying for registration;

 - The title or Manufacturer's Certificate of Origin (MCO) for the frame used, if there is one, and

-- Bills of sale for major parts used in assembly;
+- Original bill of sale for major parts used in assembly;

 - Pass an emissions test at DEQ if you live in the Portland Area or the Rogue Valley (Medford);